tyataessence/tyataessence.github.io/categories/insights.md

 permalink: /categories/insights/
 ---

 Welcome to the **Insights** category!
-Here you'll find posts about reflections, life experiences, productivity, and thoughts from popular books that I want to share with my readers.
+Here you'll find posts about insights, life experiences, productivity, and thoughts that I want to share with my readers.

 This section is meant to simplify ideas and provide insights applicable to daily life, mental growth, and self-improvement.